rkayakr/PSWSmultiPlot/README.md

 # PSWSmultiPlot
-	program to plot up to 10 PSWS "rawdata" files and average value based on "WWV_plt2.py" by dkazdan & jgibbons files in a PSWS subdir, leaves plot in Splot can plots files from multiple subdir to compare different node results for same day plot title taken from first file
+	program to plot up to 10 PSWS "rawdata" files and average value based on "WWV_plt2.py" by dkazdan & jgibbons windows version for hard coded directory PSWS files in a PSWS subdirs, leaves plot in Mplot dir can plots files from multiple subdir to compare different node results for same day plot title taken from first file in plotfiles.txt uses WWV_utility2.py
-	windows version for hard coded directories that mirror Pi, edit for your case uses WWV_utility2.py
 		Bob Benedict, KD8CGH, 7/29/2021